emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 ## Label and signature alignment details

-- After the NUL terminator, slots may include up to 8 bytes of 0xFF pad.
+- After the NUL terminator, slots may include up to 16 bytes of pad consisting of 0xFF and/or 0x00.
 - Some slots contain extra ASCII metadata between label and signature.
-A forward scan up to +16 bytes reliably finds the signature start s.
+A forward scan up to +32 bytes reliably finds the signature start s; the tool also evaluates an alternative alignment at s+4.
 - Frequencies and params are always interpreted relative to s.

 ## Outliers and cautions